-(Optional, although hard cover books tend to include one) Usually the half title page lists the book title only and is the first printed right-hand page that you see.
-Some paperback books will have a half title page AFTER the full title.
-A half title page can be used to fill pages that would otherwise be left blank due to the printing process.
+(Optional, although hardcover books tend to include one) Usually, the half-title page lists the book title only and is the first printed right-hand page that you see.
+Some paperback books will have a half-title page AFTER the full title.
+A half-title page can be used to fill pages that would otherwise be left blank due to the printing process.
 Your designer will advise if you need it or not and will discuss placement with you.
-The back side of this page is usually left blank.
+The back of this page is usually left blank.

 Full Title page:

-This page, which is the next right-hand page readers will see, contains the book title, subtitle and author name, along with the publisher imprint.
+This page, which is the next right-hand page readers will see, contains the book title, subtitle and author name, along with the publisher’s imprint.
 The title page should be beautifully designed to fit in with the theme set by your book cover.
-The back side of this page contains the copyright information.
+The back of this page contains copyright information.

 The copyright page contains important information about your book, including the ISBN.
 It is printed on the back of the full title page.
 Advance work is required for this page to be ready in plenty of time for publishing.
 For a complete list of the copyright page content, plus a copyright page template, click here.